programadorthi/kotlin-routing/README.md

 ## Nested Routing

-With nested routing you can connect one `Routing`.
-It is good for projects that demand loading routes on demand as Android Dynamic Feature that each module has your own navigation and are load at runtime.
+With nested routing you can connect one `Routing` to another.
+It is good for projects that have routes on demand as Android Dynamic Feature that each module has your own navigation and are loaded at runtime.
 Checkout `RoutingTest` for more usages.

 ```kotlin